Elementary School Handbooks

 Students are expected:

-• to be responsible for each other’s safety by not pushing, shoving, fighting or throwing objects
+• to be responsible for each other’s safety by not pushing, shoving, hitting, or throwing objects, making threats to harm others, or participating in any other

 • to have respect for the personal property of others and for school property

-• to avoid bad language and verbal abuse (teasing, name calling etc.)
+• to avoid bad language and verbal abuse (profanity, insults, teasing, name, etc.)

-• to not chew gum while in school, unless to be utilized as a sensory tool and approved by school personnel.
+• to not chew gum while in school, unless it is utilized as a sensory tool and approved by school personnel.

 • to behave in a polite manner